 Assessment not required

-Groups only.
-On-site courses can be arranged in many areas of the UK for groups of 4 or more.
-Maximum 10 per course.
+On-site courses can be arranged at any UK location for groups of 4 or more.

 Land owners, estates and facilities managers, horticultural and agricultural contractors, local authority green spaces teams, charitable and community groups, groundstaff, greenkeeping teams and anyone responsible for maintaining an existing wildflower meadow, or wishing to create a new one.